ferlinhusky/redwaves/README.md

 <p>You like fog of war?
 You like line-of-sight and the allure of AI pathing?
 Oh we got that.
 We
 got that like you wouldn't believe.</p>

 <p>What about items?
 Check.
 A wolfman?
 Check.
+Old school negative armor class?
+Sure why not.
 HTML tables? ...DOUBLE CHECK.
 So come on, play it.
 It's
 fun and I keep working on it like every day so it'll just get better.
 CONFIDENCE.</p>

 <h3>What I'm working on now</h3>